michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

 nodes, which will require more review and also extensive testing (an [example implementation][] is available, but it's currently meant to help proposal reviewers).
-Finally, it will be up to the people who use their own full nodes to validate their incoming payments to decide whether or not they want to enforce this proposal.
+Finally, it will be up to the people who use their own full nodes for validating their incoming payments to decide whether or not they want to enforce this proposal.

 Optech doesn't know when---or if---any of those goals will be